Primary Care Continuing Medical Education Conferences

-*Skin, Bones, Hearts & Private Parts is now offering 8 primary care CME conferences across the United States*
+*Skin, Bones, Hearts & Private Parts is now offering 8 primary care continuing medical education conferences across the United States.
+Check out our 8 CME Conference locations here*

 Skin, Bones, Hearts & Private Parts offers CME for Primary Care clinicians in the five categories of dermatology, orthopedics, cardiology, emergency medicine, and women’s health.
 Our Primary Care CME conferences apply recent clinical study findings and guidelines to primary care practice.
 Our CME conferences introduce new ideas and contemporary approaches, while providing extensive and influential networking opportunities for primary care clinicians.

-But, why would a primary care physician need CME in specialty areas?
-Well, PCPs are frequently the first to see patients with a wide range of health conditions, usually falling within the five buckets of our conferences.
-With the ever-changing nature of healthcare economics, it is vital for primary care clinicians to receive continued medical education in these speciality fields to successfully communicate with their patients.
+PCPs are frequently the first to see patients with a wide range of health conditions, usually falling within the five buckets of our conferences.
+With the ever-changing nature of healthcare economics, it is vital for primary care clinicians to receive continued medical education in these specialty fields to successfully communicate with their patients.

 Benefits of Dermatology CME: